 2.2.1 - Introduction to a research on tides in its early days.

-It is widely believed that the tides are due to gravity, even if there are four differences between reality and current theory, starting from the formula.
+According to current theory, tides are due to gravity, despite four inconstencies between reality and current theory, starting from the formula.

 Years ago, the topic was reopened by you, in order to finally understand the real reason of the difference in the formula.